kistek/artifactory-resource/README.md

 * `regex`: *Required.* Regular expression used to extract artifact version, must contain 'version' group. ```E.g. myapp-(?<version>.*).tar.gz```
 * `username`: *Optional.* Username for HTTP(S) auth when accessing an authenticated repository
 * `password`: *Optional.* Password for HTTP(S) auth when accessing an authenticated repository
+* `auth_token`: *Optional.* bearer auth token for HTTP(S) auth when accessing an authenticated repository.
+Takes precedence over username and password, if all are set.
 * `skip_ssl_verification`: *Optional.* Skip ssl verification when connecting to Artifactory's APIs.
 Values: ```true``` or ```false```(default).

 ## Parameter Configuration